ea-si/coupleoftitans/src/posts/01-around-tatras-1/01-around-tatras-1.md

 # Day one stories

 If you've come this far reading, there are <a href="https://www.instagram.com/stories/highlights/17887212055242465/">highlights and short fragments of the day one</a> on our <a href="https://www.instagram.com/coupleoftitans/">CoT instagram</a>

+or continue reading about <a href="/rides/around-tatras-2">Around Tatras Day Two</a>.